|CAMELBACK RANCH – GLENDALE|

 |Directions||Take I-10 or I-17 to Loop 101 (Agua Fria Freeway).
 Take Loop 101 West, if traveling on I-17, or Loop 101 North if traveling on I-10.
 From Loop 101, exit Camelback Road west (exit 5).
 Camelback Ranch is approximately one mile down on the north side of Camelback Road.|

-This will be the first time since 1949 the Dodgers have not trained in Vero Beach's Dodgertown, once the most storied spring-training site in the Grapefruit League and certainly the most historic.
+You can’t talk about Dodgers spring training without talking about Vero Beach’s Dodgertown, once the most storied spring-training site in the Grapefruit League and certainly the most historic.
 The Dodgers trained for 60 years in Vero Beach, attracted to the area by Bud Holman, a local entrepreneur and director of Eastern Air Lines, who persuaded Buzzy Bavasi (then the farm director of the Brooklyn Dodgers) to consolidate spring training for the Dodgers and their 30+ farm teams.
-The city of Vero Beach wasn't sure this was a good idea -- as a matter of fact, the city refused to put in a swimming pool that Holman requested -- so technically the Dodgers contracted with Holman, who in turn leased the land from the city.
+The city of Vero Beach wasn’t sure this was a good idea — as a matter of fact, the city refused to put in a swimming pool that Holman requested — so technically the Dodgers contracted with Holman, who in turn leased the land from the city.